RH3D/E3NG_docs/index.md

 layout: home
 nav_order: 2
 ---
+# ENDER 3 NG - what does it even mean?
+Name, explain

+# What are it's advantages?
+Reuse.

 This is a test homepage for Ender 3 NG beta.

 To download the files, go to the main [Printables] page.